 2. How many pools do you have?

-Currently we have four Birth Pool in a Box pools, one regular sized pool and three mini sized pools.
-We also have a La Bassine pool available if needed.
-The number of pools available varies as they don’t last forever and we are reliant on donations to repair and replace them.
-Every donation we received will go towards growing the scheme so it is accessible to as many women as possible.
-We appreciate every single donation including unused liners and other birthing resources.
+Currently we have four Birth Pools in a Box: one regular sized pool and three mini sized pools.
+We also have a La Bassine pool.
+The number of pools available varies as they don’t last forever, and we are reliant on donations to repair and replace them.
+Every donation will grow the scheme to more women.
+We appreciate every single donation, including unused liners and other birthing resources.